^

 Prognosis and treatment of mitral valve prolapse

-Mitral valve prolapse is usually benign, but severe myxomatous degeneration of the valve can lead to mitral regurgitation.
-In patients with severe mitral regurgitation, the incidence of left ventricular and left atrial enlargement, arrhythmias (eg, atrial fibrillation), infective endocarditis, stroke, the need for valve replacement and death is approximately 2-4% per year.
+Mitral valve prolapse is usually benign, but severe myxomatous degeneration of the valve may lead to mitral regurgitation.
+In patients with severe mitral regurgitation, the incidence of left ventricular and left atrial enlargement, arrhythmias (eg, atrial fibrillation), infective endocarditis, stroke, need for valve replacement, and death is approximately 2% to 4% per year.

 Mitral valve prolapse usually does not require treatment.
-You can prescribe b-adrenoblockers to reduce sympathicotonia (for example, palpitations, migraine headaches, dizziness) and the risk of dangerous tachycardia, although there is no evidence to support these effects.
-Typically, appoint atenolol 25-50 mg once a day or propranolol 20-40 mg 2 times a day.
-Atrial fibrillation may require additional treatment.
+Beta-blockers can be prescribed to reduce the manifestations of sympathicotonia (eg, palpitations, migraines, dizziness) and the risk of dangerous tachycardia, although there are no data confirming these effects.
+Atenolol 25-50 mg once a day or propranolol 20-40 mg twice a day are usually prescribed.
+Additional treatment may be needed for atrial fibrillation.

 Treatment of mitral regurgitation depends on the severity and associated changes in the atrium and LV.

-Prophylaxis of endocarditis with antibiotics is recommended before risky procedures only in the presence of mitral regurgitation or thickened enlarged valves.
-Anti-coagulants for the prevention of thromboembolism are recommended only for patients with atrial fibrillation, preceded by a transient ischemic attack or stroke.
+Antibiotic prophylaxis of endocarditis is recommended before risky procedures only in the presence of mitral regurgitation or thickened, enlarged valves.
+Anticoagulants to prevent thromboembolism are recommended only for patients with atrial fibrillation who have had a previous transient ischemic attack or stroke.

 You are reporting a typo in the following text: